Skip to content

 Copyright 2013 James Marsh

-Fly Fishing Report for Salmon River New York- November 17, 2024 The stream is flowing below a normal level and clear.
-We had two good reports from customers fishing for Steelhead and Salmon.
+Fly Fishing Report for Salmon River New York- December 14, 2024 The stream is flowing way above a normal level and highly stained.
+Give it some time to drop and clear.

 Clarity: clear